 Fallout 76 is divided into six distinct regions with different biomes, flora, fauna, and levels of difficulty.

 Savage Divide: The divide runs like a strip from north to south through the center of the map.
-We don't know much about this region—it's savage, presumably—but it contains the Top of the World Ski Resort and the Green Bank Telescope.
+We still don't know much about this region—it's savage, presumably—but it contains the Top of the World Ski Resort and the Green Bank Telescope.

 The Mire: Located along the eastern portion of the map.
 It's home to Harper's Ferry, a town situated along the Potomac and Shenandoah rivers.